-Please note that since you are driving your own vehicle or another vehicle with the owner's permission, neither study personnel nor their respective organizations are responsible for the expenses that are caused by a crash you may experience.
+Please note that since you are not driving a vehicle owned by study personnel nor their respective organizations, neither study personnel nor their respective organizations are responsible for the expenses that are caused by a crash you may experience.
 In the event of a crash, you are not responsible for any damage to the data collection system that is installed into the vehicle.